savedra1/savedra1/README.md

 ### Hi there 👋

 I'm a solutions-focused, creative developer with a keen interest in CICD, CLI Tools, and Cloud infrastructure.
-I'm passionate about automating the boring struff and building software that makes a difference to people.
+I'm passionate about automating the boring stuff and building software that makes a difference to people.
 Always keen to get involved in open source projects so don't hesitate to reach out!

 🌱 **Currently Learning:** [AWS Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/)